biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

       `log(top sum / bottom sum)`).
 - You can also select features by searching through their feature rankings or metadata numerically (e.g. you can select all features with a differential above a certain threshold).
-This tutorial won't cover this option, but feel free to try this out in Qurro.
+This tutorial won't cover this option; feel free to try this out in Qurro, though!

 Let's try the second of these options (selecting features from a text-search) out.
 In the bottom-right corner of the Qurro visualization -- under the